-INDOOR AIR QUALITY ANALYSIS
+INDOOR AIR QUALITY TESTING & ANALYSIS

 Indoor Air Quality (IAQ) Microbial Testing is utilized to determine bacteria and fungi organisms and their concentrations in the indoor environment.
 Indoor Air Quality (IAQ) testing is often used after water damage has occurred and to validate if remediation has been effective.